About me

 b.
 Responses to the Conservative Reformed Theology movement

-A guest blogger on Beyond Two Worlds, Thomas McCall, assistant professor of Biblical and Systematic Theology at Trinity Evangelical Divinity School, wrote a post April 29, 2008 called Two Cheers for the Resurgence of Calvinism in Evangelicalism: A Wesleyan-Arminian Perspective.
+A guest blogger on Between Two Worlds, Thomas McCall, assistant professor of Biblical and Systematic Theology at Trinity Evangelical Divinity School, wrote a post April 29, 2008 called Two Cheers for the Resurgence of Calvinism in Evangelicalism: A Wesleyan-Arminian Perspective.
 McCall is not Reformed but appreciates much of what these young Calvinists are about.
 Still he warns them about a few things.
 Because of his appreciative but critical perspective, this is a very helpful way of seeing the movement in my opinion.

 On November 26, 2007, North Park New Testament professor Scot McKnight posted a letter from someone about his experience with some Conservative Reformed Theology people.
 There were over 200 comments from people discussing the phenomenon.
 See Letter about those pesky Calvinists